Comcast Sues Vermont Over Conditions On New License Requiring the Company To Expand Its Network - Slashdot

 Comcast is right - it's a waste of resources to block out channels for these events with such low viewership.
 Vermont is right - expanding access to these meetings is in the public interest.
 It's not 1970 - let people stream the events.
 This will be more convenient for people, won't waste Comcast's bandwidth, and the only tradeoff is some extra hard drive space being used up.

+It's not 1970 - let people stream the events.
+This will be more convenient for people, won't waste Comcast's bandwidth, and the only tradeoff is some extra hard drive space being used up.

+And require that Comcast NOT count the bandwidth used for that as part of its customer's monthly download cap.

 Re: Why does anyone have cable?
-(Score:3)
+(Score:4, Informative)

 Because Comcast sells their internet with TV bundles at a cheaper rate than standalone internet.